kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 #### 1. `command`
 Executes a standard X-Plane command.
 - `value`: The command path (e.g., `sim/radios/com1_standy_flip`).
+- `send-x-times`: (Optional) The number of times to send the command.
+Defaults to `1`. `0` means don't send.
+Negative values are treated as positive (e.g., `-2` sends the command `2` times).
+Commands are sent at a rate of one per frame to ensure X-Plane processes each one.
+The command queue has a maximum size of 10; any commands beyond this limit will be discarded.

 #### 2. `dataref-set`
 Sets a dataref to a specific value.